-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Bridgeway Health Solutions of Arizona, Inc. as of September 30, 2016, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Bridgeway Health Solutions of Arizona, Inc. as of September 30, 2017 and 2016, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.